tegan-lamoureux/calculator/README.md

 # Calculator
-A simple C# calculator app, written in Visual Studio 2017.
+A simple C# calculator app, written in Visual Studio 2017 as part of a four hour hackathon.

+It's a bit of a mess.

 To Do:
  - Fix decimal, can get buggy on fringe input cases.